PicnicSupermarket/localicious/README.md

 localicious is a toolchain for working with localization files in a platform-agnostic way.
 With it, you can:

-* Maintain all your localization key/value pairs in one file
+* Maintain all your localized copy and accessibility key/value pairs in one file, grouped per component.
 * Verify the integrity of your base localization file against a schema
 * Generate locale files for both Android and iOS from your base localization file